FFmpeg integration with CUDA and Fastvideo SDK

 FFmpeg is widely used application.
 We have developed a set of CUDA-accelerated FFmpeg filters for image and video processing.
 Also we have optimized FFmpeg memory manager for better integration with CUDA.

-We've implemented FFmpeg integration with Fastvideo SDK at Fast CinemaDNG Processor software which is processing raw formats (DNG, CinemaDNG, CinemaDNG RAW, Magic Lantern Raw Video, etc.).
+We've implemented FFmpeg integration with Fastvideo SDK at Fast CinemaDNG Processor software which is processing raw formats (DNG, CinemaDNG, CinemaDNG RAW, Magic Lantern Raw Video, RAW SDI, etc.).
 FFmpeg just can't process them directly and we do that very fast on CUDA.
 After raw image processing we can apply FFmpeg filters or codecs to output video.

 List of CUDA-accelerated FFmpeg filters

 Using CUDA-accelarated FFmpeg filters allows to free CPU for other tasks (for example video decoding) and to increase FFmpeg performance.
 Great result for FFmpeg performance optimization gives combined CUDA-accelarated filters with NVENC encoding.
 NVENC encoding works on separate hardware and does not affect CUDA performance.